howidia/tech_assessment_FDE/REPORT.md

 To ensure the system is production-ready, I built a rigorous evaluation pipeline (`evaluate.py`) centered on **Reproducibility** and **Nuance**.

 ### Methodology: LLM-as-a-Judge
 Manual inspection is unscalable.
-I used a high-performance model (`command-r-plus`) to grade the agent's outputs against a "Golden Answer" dataset.
+I used Cohere's high-performance model (`command-r-plus`) to grade the agent's outputs against a "Golden Answer" dataset.
+(Important to note this is the same model that writes the output).

 ### Metrics
 1.  **Stability (Consistency Score):** LLMs are non-deterministic.
 A single correct answer can be luck.
 I run every test case **3 times (Replications)**.
 A test case is only considered "Stable" if it passes 3/3 times.
+There was not a significant reason to restrict it to 3 replications, ideally a larger sample could be more informative (Cohere's trial API is limited in useage)
 2.  **Correctness (0/1):** Binary assessment of factual accuracy and refusal of invalid requests.
 3.  **Quality (1-5):** Qualitative assessment of tone, context, and formatting.